Ron Onesti: Where have all the ballrooms gone?

 Many of the grand ballrooms are all gone now.
 Paradise is a memory of dances gone by, The Aragon lives on through rock concerts.
 We just recently lost the famed Willowbrook Ballroom to fire.
 Now, the second round of the Roaring Twenties is just beginning.
 And hopefully, those magical experiences of great food, classic cocktails and vintage ambience will continue to gain in popularity.

-We tried with "American Bandstand," but our dance moves paled in comparison to the Boogie Woogie of the World War II era.
-Still, our Club Arcada Speakeasy in St. Charles and our Bourbon 'N Brass Speakeasy in Des Plaines are fan favorites.
+We tried with "American Bandstand," but our dance moves paled in comparison to the boogie woogie of the World War II era.
+Still, our Club Arcada Speakeasy in St. Charles and our soon-to-be-opened Bourbon 'N Brass Speakeasy in Des Plaines are fan-favorites.
 It is a sign that the bygone days of boogie are comin' back!
 Be bop a lula!

 The Glenn Miller Orchestra often returns to The Arcada.
 It is truly one of my favorite shows because we have the dance floor open to bring back that "1940s feel' for a bit.
 Really, you should make every effort to be there as it is always a very special experience, especially for those who have some family members to experience it with!